-Date: May 30, 2018 То: The Honorable Tim Flynn, Mayor and Members of the Oxnard City Council, Housing Authority Commissioners and Successor Agency to the Community Development Corporation From: Scott Whitney, Interim City Manager and Chief of Police Subject: City Manager's Recommended Budget for Fiscal Year 2018-19
+Date: July 1, 2018 То: The Honorable Tim Flynn, Mayor and Members of the Oxnard City Council, Housing Authority Commissioners and Successor Agency to the Community Development Corporation From: Scott Whitney, Interim City Manager and Chief of Police Subject: City Manager's Adopted Budget for Fiscal Year 2018-19

-It is my honor to present the recommended budget for the ensuing Fiscal Year 2018-19.
+It is my honor to present the adopted budget for the ensuing Fiscal Year 2018-19.
 During the past five months, one of my primary goals has been to focus on the long-term financial stability of the services that we provide.
-The recommended budget represents the City's spending plan for the next 12 months for all funds under its control.
+The adopted budget represents the City's spending plan for the next 12 months for all funds under its control.
 It is a balanced budget.
 The budget also represents fiscal responsibility.

 The City is facing some challenging times, with significant increases in pension costs over the next several years.
-The proposed budget includes the elimination of 13 full-time positions.
-All department directors were tasked with identifying additional cost-cutting measures.
-Those that have the least impact on service levels are presented.
+The adopted budget includes the elimination of 13.5 full-time positions.
+All department directors were tasked with identifying cost-cutting measures.
+Those that have the least impact on service levels are approved for reduction.
 New revenue sources are also identified.

-While the City has made much progress over the past few years on rebuilding our Finance and Human Resources Departments, the two departments are still recovering from years of low staffing levels; underfunding; limited training; antiquated software and technology systems; and leadership turnover.
+While the City has made much progress over the past few years on rebuilding our Finance and Human Resources Departments, the two departments are still recovering from years of low staffing levels, underfunding, limited training, antiquated software and technology systems, and leadership turnover.
 There is more work to be done.
 While our most recent Comprehensive Annual Financial Report eliminated the "qualified" findings and was "unmodified" and "unqualified," our most recent Single Audit still reported significant "material weaknesses."